When are two HKR isomorphisms equal?: The background on HKR isomorphisms

 In this section we recall the constructions of HKR isomorphism $\HKR_{\varphi}$ in~\cite{AC} from a chosen first order splitting $\varphi$.
-In the construction one builds an explicit resolution of $\mu_*\cO_X$ as an $\cO_{X^{(1)}_S}$-algebra using $\varphi$.
-We study the resolution and then we prove Theorem A.
+In the construction one build an explicit resolution of $\mu_*\cO_X$ as an $\cO_{X^{(1)}_S}$-algebra using $\varphi$.
+The explicit resolution is crucial and will be used throughout this paper.

-\paragraph Let $i:X\hookrightarrow S$ be a closed embedding of smooth schemes and assume that $i$ splits to first order.
-There is a bijection between first order splittings of $i$ and splittings of the short exact sequence below \cite[20.5.12 (iv)]{G}